Unstable Stokes waves: Introduction

-In the 1980s, McLean \cite{McLean;finite-depth} (see also \cite{McLean;infinite1, McLean;infinite2} for the infinite depth) numerically studied spectral stability and instability of Stokes waves, and reported instability away from the origin of the complex plane.
+In the 1980s, McLean \cite{McLean;finite-depth} (see also \cite{McLean;infinite1, McLean;infinite2} for infinite depth) numerically found spectral instability away from the origin of the complex plane.
 The Benjamin--Feir instability, by contrast, refers to the spectrum in the vicinity of the origin.
-Further numerical investigations (see, for instance, \cite{FK}) predicted instability whenever the unperturbed wave is ``resonant'' with its infinitesimal perturbations (see \eqref{def:resonance}).
-More recently, Deconinck and Oliveras \cite{DO} focused the attention to resonance and numerically found ``bubbles of instability''.
-Therefore there seems to exist a Stokes wave which is spectrally unstable even though it is insusceptible to the Benjamin--Feir instability.
+Further numerical findings (see, for instance, \cite{FK}) suggested instability whenever the unperturbed wave is ``resonant'' with its infinitesimal perturbations (see \eqref{def:resonance}).
+Recently, Deconinck and Oliveras \cite{DO} focused the attention to resonance and numerically discovered ``bubbles'' of instability.
+Therefore there seems to exist a Stokes wave that is spectrally unstable even though it is insusceptible to the Benjamin--Feir instability.
 To the best of the authors' knowledge, this has not been analytically studied.
-We remark, however, recently, Creedon, Deconinck, and Trichtchenko \cite{creedon2021highfrequency} gave analytical and numerical evidence of instability for almost all values of $\kappa h$.
-The present purpose is to make rigorous spectral analysis, to elucidate the numerical findings of \cite{McLean;finite-depth, FK, DO} and others and, also, rigorously justify the ``formal'' argument of \cite{creedon2021highfrequency} and, in the process, to give the first proof of spectral instability of a Stokes wave away from the origin of the complex plane.
+We remark, however, more recently, Creedon, Deconinck, and Trichtchenko \cite{creedon2021highfrequency} gave analytical and numerical evidence of instability for almost all values of $\kappa h$.
+The present purpose is to make rigorous spectral analysis, to elucidate the numerical findings of \cite{McLean;finite-depth, FK, DO} and others and, also, justify the formal argument of \cite{creedon2021highfrequency} and, in the process, to give a first proof of spectral instability of a Stokes wave of sufficiently small amplitude away from the origin of the complex plane.